 When it comes to relationships, gratitude journaling is an amazing way to keep track of how much you appreciate and love your partner.
-It’s even better when you and your spouse practice gratitude journaling together.
+It’s even better when you and your partner practice gratitude journaling together.

 So, if you are looking for gratitude journaling prompts for couples, we are going to share 9 inspiring gratitude journaling ideas from our book, Our Gratitude Journal: 52 Weeks of Love, Mindfulness, and Appreciation for Couples, with you.